composer & Performer

-Anna was selected to be part of the Sound and Music Composer/Curator scheme 2015/16 which sees her and collaborator Michael Betteridge write and produce an evening of verbatim music theatre.
+Anna was selected to be part of the Sound and Music Composer/Curator scheme 2015/16 which saw her and collaborator Michael Betteridge write and produce an evening of verbatim music theatre.
 The project, entitled 'In Their Own Words' (ITOW), had its premiere in Manchester on Aug.
-24th and will be performed in Hackney Showroom, London on Oct.
-1st.
+24th 2016 and received further performances in Folkestone Quarterhouse and Hackney Showroom.
 For more details please go to the ITOW website.

-To create her new work, 'Eastbrooke's Adaptation', Anna has used text taken from interviews she conducted with a young woman living with early onset dementia and combined them with questions and tasks which form the Addenbrooke's cognitive examination.
+To create her new work, 'Eastbrooke's Adaptation', Anna used text taken from interviews she conducted with a young woman living with early onset dementia and combined them with questions and tasks which form the Addenbrooke's cognitive examination.

 "I liked the idea of juxtaposing my subject's exuberant conversational style with the bald and simple language used in the Addenbrooke's tests.
 The questions seem almost comically simple when held up against the complex real life experiences of the people it tries to assess."

 In November 2015, Anna began her residency at Quarterhouse, Folkestone, with a 'Musicians’ Meet-up' for local instrumentalists, singers and composers.
 They workshopped some new material Anna had written, which she went on to develop during the rest of her residency.
 During spring 2016 Anna worked with director Emma Bernard and performers David Insua-Cao, Katy Rowe, Aidan Shepherd, Gemma Storr, Nicola Burnett Smith and Zoe Aldrich to create new material about addiction and the brain through a process of improvisation and collaboration.